Gutenberg Editor Review: Please Don’t Include This in WordPress Core

 It’s Basically a Visual Builder

-The Gutenberg editor is basically going to convert the visual and text editors we currently work with in WordPress and turn them into visual builder tools (kind of like Upfront).
+The Gutenberg editor is basically going to convert the visual and text editors we currently work with in WordPress and turn them into visual builder tools.
 There are a number of problems with this.

 Literally every new paragraph, header, image, video embed, pull quote, bulleted list, and so on needs to reside in its own block:

 All I wanted to do here was change three lines into an indented, bulleted list, but the Gutenberg editor forces the style upon the entire block: